The Untamable Whiskers

-The Untamable Whiskers (Le Roi du maquillage), also known as The King of the Mackerel Fishers and Les Moustaches indomptables, is a 1904 French short silent film directed by Georges Méliès.
+The Untamable Whiskers (Le Roi du maquillage), also known as The King of the Mackerel Fishers and Les Moustaches indomptables, is a 1904 French silent trick film directed by Georges Méliès.
 The film is a showpiece for Méliès himself, drawing quickfire sketches of various characters and magically transforming into them.

 Plot

 Georges Méliès, after greeting the audience, makes a rapid-fire chalkboard sketch of his head, but adding a long medieval wig.
 Striking a pose, a wig matching the drawing magically appears on his bald head.
 Next Méliès draws an elderly, heavily bearded man, and then a monocled gentleman with sideburns, magically transforming into each character.
 Writing "comic excentric" (a French phrase for an eccentric comedian) on the board, he next becomes a clown, then a whiskery naval type in a bicorne.
 Finally he transforms into the Devil and disappears into thin air.

 Production

 Unusually for Méliès's work, The Untamable Whiskers is framed entirely in a medium shot.
 The film testifies to Méliès's skill at quick drawing; he had already put this skill to use in the A Lightning Sketch series, now presumed lost.
 The film's special effects depend on substitution splices and dissolves as well as on Méliès's talents for drawing, makeup, and character acting.